radiant-rstats/radiant.data/inst/app/tools/help/visualize.md

 * Display y-axis in \$'s: `+ scale_y_continuous(labels = scales::dollar_format())`
 * Use `,` as a thousand separator for the y-axis: `+ scale_y_continuous(labels = scales::comma)`

-For more on how to customize plots for communication see <a href="http://r4ds.had.co.nz/graphics-for-communication.html" target="_blank">http://r4ds.had.co.nz/graphics-for-communication.html</a>.
+For more on how to customize plots for communication see <http://r4ds.had.co.nz/graphics-for-communication.html>{target="_blank"}.

-See also the ggplot2 documentation site <a href="http://docs.ggplot2.org/" target="_blank">http://docs.ggplot2.org</a>.
+See also the ggplot2 documentation site <http://docs.ggplot2.org>{target="_blank"}.

 Suppose we create a set of three bar charts in _Data > Visualize_ using the `Diamond` data.
 To add a title above the group of plots and impose a one-column layout we could use `gridExtra::grid.arrange` as follows: